 Taken together, the three above questions (about the nature of dark matter, dark energy and the physics that powered inflation in the very early Universe) represent some of the most important open questions in cosmology today.

-ASTROSTATISTICS AND BAYESIAN METHODS
+ASTROSTATISTICS AND MACHINE LEARNING

 My research develops advanced statistical and numerical methods for the analysis and interpretation of complex data from astrophysics, cosmology and particle physics.
 The goal is to understand the physical origin and characteristics of dark matter, dark energy and the Big Bang.
 I use a unified statistical approach to combine data obtained with the world's most powerful telescopes (both orbiting and on the ground) and particle detectors (including dark matter detectors, neutrino telescopes and the Large Hadron Collider at CERN).
 I develop and run codes for statistical inference in many dimensions (several thousands), on complex “big data” sets (hundreds of thousands of points) and/or in small signal-to-noise regimes.

 The theoretical models I seek to explore with these data can have tens of thousands of dimensions.
-Numerical computations often require the use of heavy parallel computing, machine learning and highly efficient algorithms for the mapping of the parameter space.
+Numerical computations often require the use of heavy parallel computing, machine learning, deep learning and highly efficient algorithms for the mapping of the parameter space.
 Data visualization is thus another important element of my work.

 The scientific questions of my work are very much of a fundamental nature, pertaining to the very building blocks of the cosmos.
 But the methods I developed in pursuing the answers are very widely applicable to ‘real-world’ problems in many fields, that share a similar statistical structure: for example, medical imaging, environmental risk modelling, pharmaceutical testing, security monitoring, reinsurance and detection of anomalies or patterns in the data.